Clinical Education: Physical Therapy

 Students complete 31 weeks of full-time clinical education as part of the DPT curriculum.

-DPT 6530 Physical Therapy Practice I is an 8-week clinical experience scheduled in the 5th academic quarter between mid-July and early September.
+DPT 6530 Physical Therapy Practice I is an 8-week clinical experience scheduled in the 5th academic quarter.
 This clinical provides students with an introductory experience to apply knowledge and develop skills related to the patient management process from examination through discharge planning.
 Clinical placements for the 8-week experience provides students with clinical exposures within a continuum of care that typically includes inpatient acute, post-acute, long term rehabilitation, and/or home health services.

-DPT 6720 Physical Therapy Practice II (7th quarter) and DPT 6820 Physical Therapy Practice III (8th quarter) are combined into a 23-week terminal clinical experience for the majority of students.
-Clinical placements for terminal clinical experiences will typically consist of general outpatient facilities that provide interns with exposures to a variety of clinical specialties and patient presentations.
+DPT 6720 Physical Therapy Practice II (7th quarter) and DPT 6820 Physical Therapy Practice III (8th quarter) occur at the end of the program and can be combined into a 23-week terminal clinical experience for the majority of students.
+Clinical placements for terminal clinical experiences will typically consist of general outpatient facilities that provide students with exposures to a variety of clinical specialties and patient presentations.
 The terminal clinical experience is designed to develop strong entry-level skills as a generalist physical therapist.

 What makes our clinical education program different?

-- Post-professional Residency Opportunities: South College’s Doctor of Physical Therapy program offers students the opportunity to easily transition into post-professional residencies upon graduation.
+- Post-professional Residency Assistance: South College’s Doctor of Physical Therapy program offers students the opportunity to easily transition into post professional external residencies (upon acceptance) after graduation.
 What does this mean for you?
-As a student, you can complete the entire DPT curriculum and residency in three years – the normal time frame for most DPT programs alone.
+As a student, you can complete the entire DPT curriculum and external residency in three years – the normal time frame for most DPT programs alone.

-- Clinical faculty: Clinical faculty are an integral part of our clinical experiences for students, and so we invest in those faculty by offering them access to South College library resources, mentor training, and the resources to structure your clinical hands-on experiences to complement your online curriculum.
-Many of your clinical faculty in the final terminal internship are specialists in their field, have completed residency or fellowship training, and are chosen for their expertise and eagerness to work with students.
+- Clinical faculty: Clinical faculty are an integral part of our clinical experiences for students, and so we invest in those faculty by offering mentorship training via the APTA CI Credentialing course and additional resources as requested to structure your clinical hands-on experiences to complement students’ online curriculum.
+Many clinical faculty in the final terminal clinical experience are specialists in their field, have completed residency or fellowship training, and are chosen for their expertise and eagerness to work with students.

 Clinical Education Team